BenjaminCharmes/THP_FullStack/Week_1/Day_4/README.md

 <h1 align="center">Day 19 of The Hacking Project: OOP of Champions: tic-tac-toe !</h1>

+Today, you will make a program from scratch that will make you manipulate classes and play with abstracts.
+This program will be the most abstract of the course, but it is essential to do abstract to better understand the problems of code.

 <h2 align="center">🎉 Week 1: Day 4 of the FullStack training 🎉</h2>

 <div align="center">